The 3 Requisites of Effective and Authoritative Leadership

 and their dynamics, I see a certain perplexity on people's faces, as if I were talking about science fiction.

-"4"leads to consequences.
+leads to consequences.

 Things are not right or wrong, but

-they work or
+they either work or they DON'T:

-"4"it is the only possibility, the only sustainable result for which we can take conscious responsibility.
+"4" is the only possibility, the only sustainable result for which we can take conscious responsibility.

 This is being